Developer: Paradox Development Studio Publisher: Paradox Interactive Platform(s): PC

 We could talk all day about how much fun Command & Conquer is and how the strategy and base-building is everything you could want out of a game, but there is something more important to focus on.
 Those live action cutscenes.

 Starring Twin Peaks alumni Ray Wise and Eight Legged Freaks heroine Kari Wuhrer, Command & Conquer’s story is a mess that is too corny not to sit through.
 Even if the gameplay were atrocious, which it is far from, there is no doubt players would suffer through it to watch the likes of Udo Kier do their best with the material they were given.
 Red Alert 2 is a perfect storm of greatness on many fronts, but we will never forget the live action actors.

-Having to choose one Total War title out of the dozens that are out there is about as torturous as jumping into the series without any prior knowledge of it.
+Having to choose one Total War title out of the dozens of grand strategy games that are out there is about as torturous as jumping into the series without any prior knowledge of it.
 Eventually, however, you learn the ropes, emerge victories, and, in this case, decide that Total War: Warhammer II deserves the recognition on a list of the best strategy games.

 What started off as a tabletop game from the 1980s blossomed into a viable video game franchise, with a multitude of real-time and turn-based strategy games.
 Total War fits the latter billing and improves upon the mechanics laid out in Total War: Warhammer.
 After choosing between 12 playable races, five of which are introduced in Warhammer II, players take to a top-down map to control an army of siege, melee, and aerial units.